A Guide to German Wine Classifications

 It is a unique and highly-valued dessert wine known for its exceptional sweetness and concentrated flavors.
 Eiswein or ice wine is produced from grapes that have been left on the vine until they freeze naturally.
 The frozen grapes are then picked and pressed while still frozen, ensuring that only the most concentrated juice is extracted, as the water content remains frozen in the form of ice crystals.

 The process of making Eiswein is meticulous and dependent on ideal weather conditions.
-A sudden frost or a fluctuating temperature can spoil the grapes, making this wine a risky yet rewarding venture for winemakers.
+A sudden frost or a fluctuating can spoil the grapes, making this wine a risky yet rewarding venture for winemakers.
 The grapes are typically harvested during the night or early morning to maintain the required frozen state.

 Characteristics of Eiswein